Stocks Drop but Are Set for Big April Gains

 Losses across U.S. stocks were broad, with all of the S&P 500's 11 sectors reporting declines.

 And Netflix, which gained 1.3%, has been one of the key beneficiaries of the pandemic, propelling its year-to-date gains to 29%.
-Tesla dipped 1.3% after gaining for most of the morning, following its unexpected third consecutive profitable quarter.
-Still, the car maker's stock is up 51% this month, on pace for its third best month on record.
+Tesla dipped 1.9% after gaining for most of the morning, following its unexpected third consecutive profitable quarter.
+Still, the car maker's stock is up 50% this month, on pace for its fourth best month on record.

 Investors will be watching closely to see how Apple and Amazon.com fare when they report earnings after the market close.
 Gilead Sciences, United Airlines Holdings and Visa will also report.

-Still, the unprecedented level of intervention from the Fed, coupled with stimulus measures from the federal government, has helped keep markets afloat after the steep stocks drawdown throughout parts of February and March.
-Some traders say they expect more Fed intervention, and many say they expect pent-up consumer demand to help lead an economic rebound toward the end of 2020.
+Still, the unprecedented level of intervention from the Fed, coupled with stimulus measures from the federal government, has helped keep markets afloat after the rout of February and March.
+Economists and investors are now trying to determine what the country's recovery might look like.
+Some are betting on a V-shaped recovery -- a sharp slowdown and then a quick recovery.

-"People are saying, 'As soon as this is over, I can't wait to go to a restaurant, I can't wait to do this'," Mr. Stringfellow said.
-"I think the recovery this time around will not be slowly drawn out."
+Others, however, are waiting to see what the next few weeks bring, especially after Americans in some states emerge from weeks-long quarantines.

+"For equity prices to go higher, you will have to see real fear in the economy diminish," said Jack McIntyre, a portfolio manager for Brandywine Global.
+"It can't just be Fed policy."

+"The economy won't get traction until consumers do what they do best -- and that's consume," he continued.

-Oil prices also rebounded as investors looked ahead to a rise in fuel consumption as lockdown measures are scaled back.
-Brent crude, the global benchmark for oil, climbed 4% to $25.21 a barrel.
+Oil prices rose Thursday as investors were hopeful that fuel consumption will rise as stay-at-home orders are lifted.
+Brent crude futures for delivery in June rallied 12% to $25.27 a barrel.

 Globally, stocks were mixed.
 In Europe, the pan-continental Stoxx Europe 600 fell 2% after the European Central Bank kept interest rates and its bond-buying program unchanged.
 Still, it said it was prepared to ramp up its asset purchases if necessary.